StackVista/stackstate-docs/use/metrics/browse-telemetry.md

 The StackState UI displays a visualization of filtered data for each configured telemetry stream.

-Telemetry streams are added to elements automatically when they are imported to StackState or you can manually [add a single telemetry stream](add-telemetry-to-element.md) to a single component.
+Telemetry streams are added to elements automatically when they're imported to StackState or you can manually [add a single telemetry stream](add-telemetry-to-element.md) to a single component.

 ## Telemetry inspector